bschmalhofer/doc-developer/content/get-started/development-environment.rst

 Development Environment
 =======================

 To facilitate the writing of OTRS expansion modules, the creation of a development environment is necessary.
-The source code of OTRS and additional public modules can be found on `github <http://otrs.github.io>`__.
+The source code of OTRS and additional public modules can be found on `GitHub <http://otrs.github.io>`__.

 Framework checkout